tparchman/GAIN_summer2021/day_three/python_2_primer.md

     del(Breeds[:2]) #removes the first two elements

-`.reverse()` reverses a list. **Note, this function doesn't return a value, it just reverses the existing array.**
+`.reverse()` reverses a list. **Note, this function doesn't return a value, it just reverses the existing list.**

     Bases=['A', 'G', 'G', 'T', 'T', 'T']
     Bases.reverse()
     print(Bases) # ['T', 'T', 'T', 'G', 'G', 'A']

 Reversing strings is a bit less straight forward.
-The text below looks funny, you will learn more about the meaning of the syntax later (this involves 'slicing')
+The text below looks funny, but it does the job of reversing the string Seq.
+You might learn more about the meaning of the syntax later if you learn about 'slicing'.

     Seq='ATCGGGGGG'
     Rev = Seq[::-1]

 # 2. `if`, `else`, `elif`

 Comparison operators, such as those listed below, will return boolean values in some statements (True or False; 1 or 0).
-You will find yourself making regular use of these in conditional statements, such as `if`, `else`, and `elif`.
+You will find yourself making regular use of these in **conditional statements**, such as `if`, `else`, and `elif`.
 <p>&nbsp;</p>

 | Operators | Meaning |